 With those two out of contention due to their international exploits, which player should Brentford fans be keeping an eye on Sunday?

 Never take your eye off Liverpool’s marauding right-back Trent Alexander-Arnold, the player who has created the most big chances in the Premier League this season.
 The England international returned to Liverpool’s starting line-up for their goalless draw with Arsenal at Anfield in the first leg of the Carabao Cup semi-final on Thursday night after recovering from Covid and expect him to be heavily involved in the hosts’ attacks on Sunday.
 Keep Alexander-Arnold quiet and the Bees will go a long way to getting a result on Merseyside…

-How is Jurgen Klopp likely to set up his side in west London?
+How is Jurgen Klopp likely to set up his side at Anfield?

 How he always does, in his favourite 4-3-3 formation.